gravitational/teleport/rfd/xxxx-headless-authentication.md

   string ID = 1;
   // User is a teleport user name string User = 2;
-  // PublicKeyDER is a public key in PKIX, ASN.1 DER form bytes PublicKeyDER = 3;
+  // PubKey is SSH public key to sign bytes PubKey = 3;
   // Command is a `tsh` command in plain text string Command = 4;
   // State is the headless login request state